 In addition to the National Highway Safety Administration demanding answers, the GM ignition switch attorneys in our legal network are currently investigating and accepting these product liability cases on behalf of clients who were injured or lost a loved one to an accident involving one of the recalled vehicles.

 Our #1 goal in filing these lawsuits for our clients is simple: Hold GM accountable for the injuries and loss of life that could have been avoided.
-We know our clients want answers in addition to potential compensation, and we're aggressively pursuing both.
+We know our clients want answers in addition to potential compensation, our Indianapolis car accident lawyer explains, and we're aggressively pursuing both.

 Dangers of Faulty GM Ignitions

 When the ignition on a defective GM car fails, the vehicle immediately loses power.
-After this happens the driver then loses power steering and braking ability, greatly increasing the chances for a car accident.
+After this happens the driver then loses power steering and braking ability, greatly increasing the chances of an auto wreck.
 Most concerning, and the primary focus of our defective ignition lawsuits, is the fact that the vehicle's airbags are also disabled.
 In the event that an accident does occur, the risk of serious injury or death to the driver and any passengers increases dramatically.

 Independent of GM's study was a report released by the Center for Auto Safety in which the group claims that 303 deaths can be linked to GMs with faulty ignitions.
 In each of these cases, the Center for Auto Safety maintains that the front airbags did not deploy during the accident.
 GM disputes this claim and maintains that the report misrepresents raw data about these car accidents.